Renin: Genetics

 The gene for renin, REN, spans 12 kb of DNA and contains 8 introns.
 It produces several mRNA that encode different REN isoforms.

 Mutations in the REN gene can be inherited, and are a cause of a rare inherited kidney disease, so far found to be present in only 2 families.
 This disease is autosomal dominant, meaning that it is characterized by a 50% chance of inheritance and is a slowly progressive chronic kidney disease that leads to the need for dialysis or kidney transplantation.
 Many—but not all—patients and families with this disease have an elevation in serum potassium and unexplained anemia relatively early in life.
 Patients with a mutation in this gene can have a variable rate of loss of kidney function, with some individuals going on dialysis in their 40s while others may not go on dialysis until into their 70s.
 This is a rare inherited kidney disease that exists in less than 1% of people with kidney disease.

-Model organisms

-Model organisms have been used in the study of REN function.
-A knockout mouse line, called Ren1Ren-1c Enhancer KO was generated.
-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty four tests were carried out on mutant mice and two significant abnormalities were observed.
-Homozygous mutant animals had a decreased heart rate and an increased susceptibility to bacterial infection.
-A more detailed analysis of this line indicated plasma creatinine was also increased and males had lower mean arterial pressure than controls.

 Clinical applications

-An over-active renin-angiotension system leads to vasoconstriction and retention of sodium and water.
+An over-active renin-angiotensin system leads to vasoconstriction and retention of sodium and water.
 These effects lead to hypertension.
 Therefore, renin inhibitors can be used for the treatment of hypertension.
 This is measured by the plasma renin activity (PRA).

 In current medical practice, the renin–angiotensin–aldosterone system's overactivity (and resultant hypertension) is more commonly reduced using either ACE inhibitors (such as ramipril and perindopril) or angiotensin II receptor blockers (ARBs, such as losartan, irbesartan or candesartan) rather than a direct oral renin inhibitor.
 ACE inhibitors or ARBs are also part of the standard treatment after a heart attack.

 The differential diagnosis of kidney cancer in a young patient with hypertension includes juxtaglomerular cell tumor (reninoma), Wilms' tumor, and renal cell carcinoma, all of which may produce renin.